 The attachment functionality is not intended for of including a copy of the invoice in an image format (such as PDF).
 Attaching an invoice copy is not in compliance with this specificationOpenPeppol 6.2.10 Binary Objects

 Uncategorized invoice lines

-Even if this isn’t a mistake per se, it is undoubtedly for many companies a use case of e-invoices that has significant room for improvement.
-The capacity to provide categorization data of sold products and services makes analytics and accounting easier for both supplier and customer.
+Even if this isn’t a mistake per se, it is undoubtedly, for lots of companies, an e-invoice use case with significant room for improvement.
+The capacity to provide categorization data of sold products and services makes analytics and accounting easier for suppliers and customers.
 Even if it’s not a legal requirement of invoice information, it is nevertheless an increasingly requested kind of metadata.